sebulba69/AscendedZ/README.md

 Here are all actions in battle and how they affect the active battler's turn:
 1. Basic action ([None])- By default, 1 turn icon is consumed per action
 2. Weaknesses (Wk) - Only uses half a turn, preserving it for the next battler in the turn order
+3. Technicals - Behave similarly to a weakness
-3. Resist (Rs) - Incoming damage is reduced, and 1 turn icon is consumed like normal
+4. Resist (Rs) - Incoming damage is reduced, and 1 turn icon is consumed like normal
-4. Void (Nu) - 2 turn icons are used and no damage is dealt.
+5. Void (Nu) - 2 turn icons are used and no damage is dealt.
 If only 1 turn icon remains, then the active battler's turn ends
-5. Drain (Dr) - All turn icons are consumed and the target of the skill gains the damage they would have taken as HP
+6. Drain (Dr) - All turn icons are consumed and the target of the skill gains the damage they would have taken as HP
-6. Passing - Turn the current full icon into a half icon and pass the current action onto the next battler in the turn order
+7. Passing - Turn the current full icon into a half icon and pass the current action onto the next battler in the turn order
-7. Guard - Turns any non-Void/Drain attack into a Resist.
+8. Guard - Turns any non-Void/Drain attack into a Resist.
 Consumes 1 full icon to use.
 Your guard is removed if you choose to do any other action (except Passing) after using it.

 Important notes:
 * Basic Actions will always use up the first available half icon before using up a full icon